-- Personal care, such as bathing and eating
+- Personal care, such as help with toileting, bathing and eating

 - Special needs, such as needing wheelchair access

-If you're choosing among more than one provider, some additional considerations are:
+If you're choosing from more than one provider, some other factors to consider include:

 - Hours.
 What are drop-off and pickup times?
 Does your loved one need to attend a minimum number of hours or days a week?
 Does the provider need notice if your loved one will not be attending one day?